-Reputational damage, loss of investor
+Reputational damage, loss of investor confidence.

-confidence.

-regulator, loss of client data, loss of

-investor confidence.
+Mitigation approach

-Mitigation approach Trend Engagement of suitable, authorised third parties to manage operational assets of the managed funds.
-Maintenance of appropriate Group wide insurance covering health and safety.
-Safety training to operational staff and establishment of clear operational procedures. • Mitigation approach Trend The Group ensures it exceeds minimum levels of liquidity at all times to support working capital requirements.
+The Group ensures it exceeds minimum levels of liquidity at all times to support working capital requirements.

 An ICAAP is prepared for regulated entities within the Group to assess capital requirements and ensure sufficient capital is maintained to cover those risks under normal and stressed market conditions.

 Liquidity forecasts are prepared across the Group with adequate measures put in place to ensure future cash flows are appropriately provided for.

 Liquidity is actively managed across funds by ensuring the funds do not invest outside of their mandate in unlisted assets, do not have a concentrated exposure to single security and hold a reasonable level of cash.

+Trend